Gimbutas, Marija. The Language of the Goddess. London: Thames and Hudson Ltd., 1989

 Wagner, Marsden, M.D., M.S., Creating Your Birth Plan: The Difinitive Guide to a Safe and Empowering Birth

 Chamberlain, David.
-The Mind of Your Newborn Baby & Windows To The Womb.
+The Mind of Your Newborn Baby and Windows To The Womb

 Hallett, Elisabeth.
-Soul Trek & Stories of the Unborn Soul.
+Soul Trek and Stories of the Unborn Soul

 Scaer, Robert C. M.D.
 The Trauma Spectrum: Hidden Wounds & Human Resiliency